ThePSD69/Data-analysis-portfolio-project/Powerlifting project/README.md

-Powerlifting database exploration and cleaning for further analysis using pandas in Python
+Powerlifting database exploration and cleaning trying to find correlations between different attributes in Python